damonlynch/rapid-photo-downloader/README.md

 ## Personal Note From the Developer

 This project has only ever had one software developer.
 I developed a hand injury from typing while working on the code in early 2022.
-As such code development has slowed considerably as I seek to recover from this serious injury.
-To work around the injury, I am using the JetBrains editor PyCharm in conjunction with the voice recognition tools Talon and Dragon NaturallySpeaking on Windows / WSL2.
-While this  notably restricts my ability to test the code, at least I can write it.
+Code development has slowed considerably as I seek to recover from this serious injury.
+To work around the injury, fortunately I am able to use the JetBrains editor PyCharm in conjunction with the voice recognition tools Talon and Dragon NaturallySpeaking on Windows / WSL2.
+While my ability to test the code remains limited, at least I can write it.

 I want to thank JetBrains for allowing me to use PyCharm Professional For free under their [open source developer program](https://www.jetbrains.com/community/opensource/#support).